 Construction on Interstate 39 was initiated in the late 1970s and early 1980s.
 The following chronology shows the construction time line of I-39, including information provided by Steve Sarver and Robb Haukohl:3

-- December 1987 – the section from Interstate 80 south across the Illinois River was opened and its southern terminus was Illinois 251 (old U.S. 51).
-It was not open from Illinois 251 to Illinois 71.
-Named the Abraham Lincoln Memorial Bridge, at one mile in length, the span is the longest in Illinois.
+- December 1987 – the section from Interstate 80 south across the Illinois River was opened and its southern terminus was IL 251 (old U.S. 51).
+It was not open from IL 251 to IL 71.
+Named the Abraham Lincoln Memorial Bridge, the one mile long crossing is the longest span in Illinois.

 - Late 1988 – construction began on the interchange with Interstate 55 in Bloomington

-- Summer of 1990 – Interstate 55 was reconstructed around Normal to handle an additional lane of traffic.
-The existing interchange of U.S. 51 and I-55 was closed completely and then reconstructed with its present configuration.
+- Summer of 1990 – Interstate 55 was reconstructed around Normal with an additional lane of traffic.
+The existing interchange joining U.S. 51 and I-55 was closed completely and then reconstructed with its present configuration.
 Bridge work continued for the overpasses between Normal and Oglesby.
 The section from Oglesby to Normal utilizes a unique style of overpass construction that allowed for the elimination of the center pier.
-U.S. 51 was rerouted onto the Interstate 55/74 bypass around Bloomington-Normal, and the main route town was designated as Business U.S. 51 (AASHTO action taken established Business U.S. 51 on June 2, 1990).
+U.S. 51 was rerouted onto the I-55/74 bypass around Bloomington-Normal, and the main route town was designated as U.S. 51 Business (AASHTO action taken established U.S. 51 Business on June 2, 1990).

-- Summer/Fall of 1991 – segments of the new highway were opened south to Illinois 18.
+- Summer/Fall of 1991 – segments of the new highway were opened south to IL 18.

 - May 29, 1992 – 4.4 miles of I-39 opened between Hudson and Kappa.

 - October 31, 19928 – final segment of Interstate 39 opened, completing the entire freeway from Rockford to Bloomington.
-Illinois 251 extends on most of the old U.S. 51; some minor rerouting was necessary because the new four-lane highway was built on top of the two-lane road.
-It is interesting to note that Illinois 251 terminates just north of Normal, while the four-lane Business U.S. 51 was constructed over the old U.S. 51 for several miles north of Normal.
-There is a gap of several miles between the two.
+IL 251 extends on most of the old U.S. 51; some minor rerouting was necessary because the new four-lane highway was built directly on top of the previous two-lane road.
+IL 251 concludes at I-39, 7.5 miles north of Normal, while the four-lane U.S. 51 Business was constructed over old U.S. 51 for 1.75 miles beyond Normal.
+There is a no section old old U.S. 51 in tact between the two routes.

 - October 22, 1993 – Interstate 39 extension to Wisconsin approved by AASHTO.

-- Mid-1995 – rest areas were opened on both sides of Interstate 39 between Rockford and LaSalle (I-80).
-Prior to this time, “phantom exits” were built to illustrate where the actual ramps would be.
-Also, before the rest areas opened, “Truck Pull-Off Areas” existed on both sides of the highway several miles north of the rest areas.
+- Mid-1995 – The Willow Creek Rest Areas opened on both sides of Interstate 39 between Exit 82 and Exit 87.
+Grading for their ramp system was completed some time before the facilities were built.
+Also, before the rest areas opened, weigh stations operated along on both sides of the freeway, 17 miles to the north.
 These were later closed and fenced off to prevent access.

-- 1998-1999 – Interstate 39 extended again, this time into Wisconsin.
-Signage was placed first on the U.S. 51 freeway from Portage north to Wausau, and co-signage with Interstates 90 and 94 was added thereafter.
-The 1999 Rand McNally was the first atlas to show Interstate 39 along these routes through Illinois and Wisconsin.
+- 1998-1999 – Interstate 39 extended northward into Wisconsin.
+Signage was placed first on the U.S. 51 freeway from Portage north to Wausau, and eventually along the overlap with I-90/94.
+The 1999 Rand McNally North American Road Atlas was the first to show Interstate 39 along in the Badger State.

 - April 17, 2003 – E.J.
 ‘Zeke’ Giorgi Highway designated along Interstate 39 between I-88 (Ronald Reagan East-West Tollway) and the Illinois-Wisconsin State Line.
-Representative Zeke Giorgi pushed for the construction of Interstate 39 through Northern Illinois.2
+Representative Zeke Giorgi pushed for the construction of I-39 through Northern Illinois.2

-The Cherry Valley Interchange project reconstructed the connection between Interstate 90 (Jane Addams Memorial Tollway) and Interstate 39 in Rockford.
+The Cherry Valley Interchange project reconstructed the connection between Interstate 90 (Jane Addams Memorial Tollway) and I-39 in Rockford.
 The project started in 2008 and was completed on November 13, 2010.
-This work upgraded the 1972-built trumpet interchange between I-39 & 90 to include high-speed ramps in all directions.4 An additional project widened the Tollway from Exit 3 (Rockton Road) to U.S. 20 Business (State Street) between 2007 and November 24, 2009.5
+This work upgraded the 1972-built trumpet interchange between I-39/90 to utilize high-speed ramps in all directions.4 An additional project widened the Tollway from Exit 3 (Rockton Road) to U.S. 20 Business (State Street) between 2007 and November 24, 2009.5

 North End – Wausau, Wisconsin